ducatrinh/chat-app-client/README.md

-# Chat-app-client
+# Chat App - Client

 Client side of a chat room app.
+You can check out the server side repository of this project [here](https://github.com/ducatrinh/chat-app-server).

 ## Features